shasiru/RadioPlayer/README.md

 ## Minimal, Material UI based, Online Radio Player

-###### (Currently developing in MVP stage)
+###### (Currently in MVP stage)

-Unlike other online players, the radio stations directory will not be fetched via APIs.
-Instead, it will be fetched from explicit database which will be maintained regularly.
+Unlike other online players, the radio stations directory will not be fetched via public APIs.
+Instead, it's fetched from explicit database which contains only hand picked radio stations.

 #### Planned Tasks